U.S. wholesale inventories fall for second straight month

 Inventories added less than half a percentage point to second-quarter GDP growth.

-Wholesale inventories in June were pulled down by automobile stocks, which tumbled 1.5 percent, the most since December.
-Besides automobiles, stocks of electrical goods, hardware, paper, metals and apparel also fell.
+Wholesale inventories in June were pulled down by automobile stocks which tumbled 1.5 percent, the most since December.
+Outside automobiles, stocks of electrical goods, hardware, paper, metals and apparel also fell.

-“This softer inventory accumulation in the second quarter is modestly favorable for third quarter growth,” said Daniel Silver, an economist at JPMorgan in New York.

-Sales at wholesalers rose 0.4 percent in June after increasing 1.5 percent in May.
-The rise in June was below economists’ expectations for a 0.7 percent gain.
+Sales at wholesalers rose 0.4 percent after increasing 1.5 percent in May.
+Economists had expected sales to rise 0.7 percent.

 At June’s sales pace it would take 1.17 months to clear shelves, the lowest since April last year.
 The inventories/sales ratio was 1.18 months in May.